giga-dust/dust-sales-skills/README.md

 ## Attribution

 Original skills by their respective authors on [skills.sh](https://www.skills.sh).
-This repo adapts their methodology to Dust concepts and the Vanta workspace stack; all credit for the underlying frameworks goes to the original authors.
+This repo adapts their methodology to Dust concepts and your workspace stack; all credit for the underlying frameworks goes to the original authors.